Markets Jittery Over U.S.-China Trade Fight

 Fear and uncertainty over a growing trade dispute with China continued to weigh on investors Wednesday, with markets opening sharply lower before recovering by early afternoon.

-The major U.S. indices — the Dow, S&P 500, and Nasdaq — all fell more than 1 percent in morning trading, but rebounded to close higher.
+The major U.S. indexes — the Dow, S&P 500 and Nasdaq — all fell more than 1 percent in morning trading but rebounded to close higher.
 The Dow Jones industrial average finished the day up 231 points, or 1 percent, and the S&P 5oo closed up 1.1 percent.

-The turmoil followed Beijing's announcement on Wednesday of proposed counter-tariffs on some $50 billion worth of American products.
+The turmoil followed Beijing's announcement on Wednesday of proposed countertariffs on some $50 billion worth of American products.
 This came hours after the Trump administration released more details on tariffs of about 25 percent on a range of Chinese goods, also worth $50 billion.

 The U.S. trade sanctions would hurt Chinese imports of 1,300 categories of products, from medical equipment to machine tools and dishwashers.
 China targeted a more focused, smaller number of products including soybeans and airplanes.
-That's the thing about a trade fight: both sides gets hurt.
+That is the thing about a trade fight: Both sides gets hurt.
 And investors don't know where all this is headed next.

 "Of course I'm worried," said David Kotok, the chief economist and investment officer for Cumberland Advisors.
 "It's been a long time since we had a president and a White House and a policy that ratcheted up protectionism.
 We haven't had that in a lot of years.
 History is not kind to those who do it.
 History says all sides lose in trade wars."